 Make connections with peers

 A Living-Learning Community is a group of students from the same program or faculty, who live together in the same area of residence.
-Each group is assigned an upper-year Peer Leader who offers mentorship and support.
+Each group is assigned an upper-year mentor who offers mentorship and support.

 Experience a smooth transition to university

 Living-Learning students will also live near and be exposed to a variety of other first-year students from different areas of study so that they get the best of both worlds in their residence experience.

 Build a sense of belonging to faculty / academic programming